klinge/sl-webapp/README.md

 * Refactor: adapt middleware to PSR-15
 * Refactor: add logging and a logging library
 * Refactor: handle dates in the Segling&Medlem class as proper dates and not strings
-* Testing: install PHPUnit
-* Testing: add unit tests for all Controllers
-* Testing: add unit tests for Models
-* Testing: add unit tests for remaining classes

 ## Longer term TODO (v1.0):
 * Selfservice: Add a page to let members update their personal information
 * Medlem: Add more fields to Medlem (like last-login, received-mails, etc)
 * Aktier: db, relations to Medlem, controller and views
 * Roller: CRUD for Roller
-* Refactor: add phpcs and PHPStan och Psalm to Github commit workflow
 * Refactor: add DocBlocks for all classes
 * Refactor: ensure consistent naming for CRUD operations..
 * Refactor: move to a validation library like Respect och Rakit
-* Build: add Github actions to run PHP Codesniffer and PHPStan on commits
+* Build/CI: add Github actions to run PHP Codesniffer and PHPStan on commits
 * Auth: replace own code with a proper Auth component.
 Maybe Comet Auth.
 Integrate with Medlem class?

 ## Notes on deploying to a new server